 What

-is the best thing to for me to focus on to improve the matching of two
+is the best thing to for me to

 The

-answer is very simple, AREA.
-In modern CMOS, say below the 0.25 um node where
+modern CMOS, say below the 0.25 um node where chemical mechanical

-polishing (CMP) is used,
+(CMP) is used, the layers are

-the layers are very consistent (very flat).
+very consistent (very flat).
 Oxides can be made with excellent

 uniformity.